Bird Identifier

 Habitat and range

-Double-crested Cormorants are found on a wide variety of freshwater and marine waters across North America, including lakes, rivers, reservoirs, estuaries, and coastal bays, breeding from Alaska and Canada south through much of the United States and into Mexico.
+Double-crested Cormorants are found across a huge range of freshwater and coastal habitats throughout North America, from lakes and rivers well inland to coastal bays and estuaries.
+They breed colonially and are found from Alaska and Canada south through the United States to Mexico.

 Behavior & voice